orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/quickstart.md

 orchid {
     version = "${project.version}"
-    theme = "FutureImperfect" // or whatever theme you choose baseUrl = "http://localhost:8080" // you may want to change this when deploying to production }
+    theme = "FutureImperfect" // or whatever theme you choose baseUrl = "http://localhost:8080" // you may want to change this when deploying to production, typically from an environment variable in your CI build
+}
 {% endhighlight %}